-The District Attorney commented that, normally, diversion in a shoplifting case is reserved for a youthful offender (less than 23 or 24 years old), but because she understood the aberrant nature of the case and that the client seemed to be motivated to get control of his life, she would grant diversion.
+The District Attorney commented that, normally, diversion in a shoplifting case is reserved for a youthful offender (less than 23 or 24 years old), but because she understood the aberrant nature of the case and that the client seemed to be motivated to get control of his life, she would grant a delayed entry of plea diversion.
+This form of diversion is best for one with immigration concerns, as the client does not have to first enter a “no contest” plea that the immigration court deems a conviction.
 This was quite lucky for our client and Greg thanked the prosecutor.

 The client then quickly performed the community service near his home and, six months later, the case was dismissed.
-The client was very happy that he avoided a conviction for a crime of moral turpitude, as he was not a U.S. citizen.
+The client was very happy that he avoided a conviction for a crime of moral turpitude and any conviction otherwise, as he was desperately seeking work as well.

 For more information about the issues in this theft offense case summary, click on the following articles: